matm/jQuery-File-Upload-Wiki/Flask.md

 ## Using jQuery-File-Upload with the Flask microframework
 (or with Werkzeug, which is the base for Flask)

+    #
+    # Flask/Werkzeug handler example code
+    #
+    # Please note that this is not a complete application, just some example code about how
+    # to interact with jQuery-File-Upload and how to create the json responses it expects.
+    #
     # (c) 2011 by Thomas Waldmann
     # Licensed under MIT license.